confluentinc/ksql/docs-md/capacity-planning.md

 data into others in a streaming pipeline, for example, a project/filter to transform some data that is then aggregated.
-Monitoring consumer lag for each query's input topic is especially important for such workloads.
-KSQL currently doesn't have a mechanism to guarantee resource utilization fairness between queries.
+Monitoring consumer lag for each query's input topic is especially important for such workloads. ksqlDB currently doesn't have a mechanism to guarantee resource utilization fairness between queries.
 So a faster query like a project/filter may "starve" a more expensive query like a windowed aggregate if the production rate into the source topics is high.
 If this